Peace College

 Peace Institute pioneered higher education for females, especially in offering a variety of programs to its students.
 The first school of art and painting in the South was established at Peace in 1875.
 In the 1880s, the institution offered the area’s first cooking school as well as the first kindergarten in North Carolina.
 At the end of the nineteenth century, Peace Institution had programs for women to earn their whole education at Peace, from kindergarten to college-level courses.

-Local Presbyterians composed the board of trustees of Peace in the early twentieth century.
-During this time, the name of the school was changed to Peace College in 1943.
-In addition, Peace started programs for females who wished to finish their last two years of high school and their first two years of college in the early 1940s.
+In the early twentieth century, Peace’s board of trustees was composed of local Presbyterians.
+The name of the school was changed to Peace College in 1943.
+In addition, in the early 1940s, Peace started programs for females who wished to finish their last two years of high school and their first two years of college.
 Soon, the institution transitioned into a junior college in the late 1960s, and several buildings were built across campus from 1963 until 1974.